mehdioa/dabire/README.md

 Del e man hami bǎ to mehr ǎvarad

-Hami ǎbe šarm'am be cehr ǎvarad
+Hami ǎbe šarm am be cehr ǎvarad

 ----------------------------------------